mcezario/diff/README.md

   It can be solved with [Sleuth](https://spring.io/projects/spring-cloud-sleuth).
 It is easily integrated with Spring boot.
 - [ ] Purge Data
   > The data are being stored in database.
 If we consider huge volume of access or a long time without purge the data, it can become a huge collection in terms os data unnecessarily. <br>
   Solving this problem with a schedule solution is a good strategy.
+(Spring Scheduling Tasks)[https://spring.io/guides/gs/scheduling-tasks/] can be a simple and fast decision.